 Meal planning skills

-Member of the Nutrition Society of New Zealand
+Registered Nutritionist and member of the Nutrition Society of New Zealand (NSNZ)

-Completed Monash University Low FODMAP diet for Irritable Bowel Syndrome online training course
+Monash University Low FODMAP diet for Irritable Bowel Syndrome (IBS) online training course

 What's the difference between a Nutritionist and a Dietitian?

 A Nutritionist practices in private practice and the community.
 The title "Nutritionist" is not protected, meaning that anyone can use this title without scientific training.
 The NZ Nutrition Foundation recommends that a qualified nutritionist should hold a minimum qualification of an undergraduate science degree with a major in Human Nutrition.
 The title of "Registered Nutritionist" can only be used by those who meet the standards determined by The Nutrition Society of New Zealand.
 A Registered Nutritionist has post-graduate qualifications needed for membership of the Nutrition Society of New Zealand.
 An Associate Registered Nutritionist is someone who has recently graduated with a Bachelor degree (majoring in nutrition) but has not yet acquired the work experience needed for full registration.
 To be eligible for Associate Registration, candidates must have completed an undergraduate degree, and have spent a year either employed in a nutrition work setting or working towards a nutrition-related post-graduate qualification.
 In either case, Nutritionists registered with the Nutrition Society must abide by a Code of Ethics.